Metabolic Dysfunction-Associated Steatohepatitis (MASH)*

 My older brother Paul was put on dialysis in 2012.
-He’s my older brother and always looked after me and my 2 younger brothers when we were growing up.
-When he was told he needed a kidney transplant.
-I offered to be his living donor.
-So Early May 2013, I got myself ready to be in the best health I could be to give him a good kidney.
+He’s my older brother and always looked after me and my two younger brothers when we were growing up.
+When he was told he needed a kidney transplant, I offered to be his living donor.
+So in early May 2013, I got myself ready to be in the best health I could be to give him a good kidney.
 I needed to lose weight.
 I joined the YMCA where I swam laps.
-I actually got up to 1 mile a day 6 days a week.
+I actually got up to one mile a day six days a week.
 I ate healthy meals I joined a weekly Zumba class.
 I was making good progress and feeling good.
-Just 7 months later, December 2013 I had lost 96 pounds and I could see my goal in sight.
+Just seven months later, December 2013 I had lost 96 pounds and I could see my goal in sight.

-It was 2 days before Christmas, I woke up with the flu.
+It was two days before Christmas.
+I woke up with the flu.
 Paul had dialysis that day and wanted to stay home to take care of me.
 I talked him into going to dialysis that day and promised I would take care of myself.

 I stayed in bed all day just feeling lousy.
-Right before Paul came home to check on me I took a shower trying to feel better.
-About 5 minutes after he came home I got nauseous and reached for a styrofoam cup, a large 32oz cup I threw up blood.
+Right before Paul came home to check on me, I took a shower trying to feel better.
+About five minutes after he came home, I got nauseous and reached for a styrofoam cup, a large 32oz cup.
+I threw up blood.
 Enough blood to fill that cup just about to the brim.
 I was in shock and so was Paul.
 Poor Paul ended up taking me to the ER that night.
 That’s the night I was told I couldn’t be a kidney donor for my brother because I had end stage liver disease and I needed a liver transplant.
-I couldn’t believe it, I wasn’t a drinker or smoker or did any drugs or anything that I knew of that would give me liver disease.
+I couldn’t believe it, I wasn’t a drinker or smoker, and didn’t take any drugs or anything that I knew of that would give me liver disease.
 I found out later it was my weight that damaged my liver.

 I eventually was put on the waiting list for a liver transplant in March 2015, and I was blessed enough to receive my second chance February 11th, 2016.
 A generous person in Texas gave me the chance to live.
 I thank her and her family for today and everyday.